Saturday March 4 2017:

 by the way its animals are treated.” – Mahatma Gandhi

-*Please take a moment to sign & share the petition to stop this insanity! https://bit.ly/2BrtP70
+*See February 2018 update at the end of this article.
+Please take a moment to sign & share this petition to stop the insanity! https://bit.ly/2BrtP70

 A Thousand Miles of Hell and Ice